Where to find a pop-up COVID-19 vaccine clinic in Toronto today

 Here is a list of pop-up clinics operating today:

-Also offering second doses to high risk healthcare workers who received their first dose at Humber River Hospital.
+Second doses are available to high-risk health-care workers who received their first Moderna dose at Humber River Hospital.

 Editors note: This list is not definitive and does not include city-run clinics and pharmacy locations that operate on an appointment basis.
 For more information on where you can get vaccinated in Toronto follow this link.